Kenya crackdown on media, opposition attracts heavy criticism

 Odinga boycotted that contest because he said it would be unfair; Kenyatta won 98 percent of the vote.

 Now Odinga claims he won the August election, although he has yet to produce credible evidence.
-Last Tuesday his supporters symbolically inaugurated him as president, provoking Kenyatta’s government into a much-criticized response.
+Last Tuesday his supporters symbolically inaugurated him as president, provoking Kenyatta’s government into a much-criticised response.

 Since any move against Odinga would likely spark widespread street protests, the government focused on those around him.
 First, they shuttered three television stations planning to stream Odinga’s event live.
 The government justified the shutdown on security grounds.